bsmeding/bsmeding.github.io/docs/blog/posts/2023/2023-09-25-netdevops-dev-setup.md

 tags: ["ansible", "netdevops", "devnetops", "student", "course", "git", "gitea", "nginx", "awx", "lldap", "docker"]
 ---

-# Network Automation Development Setup
+# NetDevOps Dev Setup

-This guide helps you set up a complete network automation development environment using Docker containers for CMDB (Nautobot), Ansible AWX, LDAP server, Git server (Gitea), and Nginx reverse proxy. **Do not use in production!**
+Setting up a modern development environment for network automation can be challenging.
+In this post, I'll walk you through my NetDevOps dev setup, including tools, tips, and best practices.

 <!-- more -->